PNikolov-IA/bomberman/README.md

 ### 3. Maps

     Two possible varients of the map, each of them have a specific theme Space or Forest.
+Only Forest is permitted for now.
     Space/Forest - Plain classic-style bomberman map including a destructible/indestructible Phaser objects.
     A borders of the map are covered by trees, obscuring the view.